 Most products are being bought online in Germany and the United Kingdom

-Consumers in Germany and the United Kingdom buy more home improvement products online than their peers any other European country (see figure 1).
+Consumers in Germany and the United Kingdom buy more home improvement products online than their peers any other European country (see figure above).
 There are several explanations for this.
 One explanation is the presence of Amazon.
 Amazon launched its web shop in Germany and the UK in 1998 and soon after that France followed.
 In the last couple of years we have noticed the so called ‘Amazon effect’, which is the ongoing consumer shift toward shopping online.
 Consumers are simply getting used to ordering their products on the internet.
 Since Amazon has already been present a long time in Germany and the UK, it is not surprising that consumers in specifically these countries buy home improvement products the most online.
 But what about France, then?

 The conservative French consumer